mar10/stressor/docs/sphinx/ug_reference.rst

 sessions.count (int, default: `1`)
     Number of sessions (virtual users).
-If greater than no. of users, users will be re-used round robin. sessions.duration (float, default: `0.0`)
+If greater than no. of users, users will be re-used round robin. sessions.max_duration (float, default: `0.0`)
-    max. run time in seconds, before the session stops.
+    Maximum run time in seconds, before the session stops.
 The current and the 'end' sequences are completed.
+    Default: 0.0 means no time limit. sessions.min_duration (float, default: `0.0`)
+    Minimal run time in seconds, before the session stops.
+The main sequences (all sequences excluding 'init' and 'end') are repeated in a loop until this time is reached.
+After that, the 'end' sequence is run.
-    Default: 0.0 means no time limit. sessions.ramp_up_delay (float, default: `0.0`)
+    Default: 0.0 means no time looping. sessions.ramp_up_delay (float, default: `0.0`)
     Waiting time between starting distinct user sessions in seconds.
-    Default 0.0 means start all session at once. sessions.users (list, default: `[]`)
+    Default 0.0 means start all session at once. sessions.repeat (int, default: `0`)
+    The main sequences (all sequences excluding 'init' and 'end') are repeated in a loop N times.
+After that, the 'end' sequence is run.
+    Default: 0 (or 1) means no looping. sessions.users (list, default: `[]`)
     Defines a list of user dicts, with at least `name` and `pasword` attributes.
 Often stored in a separate file and included like so: